Easy to make and fun to eat, these delicious French Toast Roll-Ups are a creative breakfast treat for any day of the week!

-They taste just like classic french toast, but you dip them in syrup and eat them with your hands.
+Attention carbohydrate fans!
+You’re gonna flip over these french toast roll-ups.
+They taste just like classic french toast, but you coat them in cinnamon sugar, dip them in syrup and eat them with your hands.
 Soooo easy to make and everyone will go crazy about how fun and delicious they are to eat!

-A good soft slice of bread is trimmed of its crust, rolled thin and spread with a cinnamon sugar filling before being rolled up tightly, dipped in an egg bath, sauteed in butter until golden and slightly crisp on the outside, and finally sprinkled generously with cinnamon sugar.
+Trim a good, soft slice of bread of its crust (you can us wheat bread, but it’s generally not as soft).
+Roll it thin and spread with a cinnamon sugar filling before being rolled up tightly, dipped in an egg bath.
+Sautee in a skillet with melted butter until golden and slightly crisp on the outside, and finally sprinkled generously with cinnamon sugar.
 Mmmm….

 - 3 tablespoons unsalted butter, melted